LibreTexts/ngshare/api-specifications.md

 #### POST /api/student/&lt;course_id&gt;/&lt;student_id&gt;
 *Add or update a student. (instructors only)*

-If the user is an instructor of the course, the instructor-relation will be removed.
+Fails if the user is an instructor of the course

 ##### Request (HTTP POST data)
 ```